 Most of these we also grew last year when we grew flowers for the food pantry.

 Veggies & Fruit

-This year, instead of growing flowers for the food pantry, we will just be growing good for the food pantry! :) We really enjoyed making bouquets for people to take home to brighten their table, but the schedule was a bit restrictive as we had to pick and deliver every single Friday at the same time, which meant no travel, and picking and bundling for 4-6 hours and delivering no matter the weather.
-This summer we will be growing food for the food pantry, and delivering large boxes of produce as it is ripe, giving us a little more flexibility as a family!
-We will also be picking/packing culinary herbs for the food pantry as well!
+This year, instead of growing flowers for the food pantry, we will just be growing some food for the food pantry! :) We really enjoyed making bouquets for people to take home to brighten their table, but the schedule was a bit restrictive as we had to pick and deliver every single Friday at the same time, which meant no travel, and picking and bundling for 4-6 hours and delivering no matter the weather.
+We have a CSA for our own personal family needs, and so then the food we grow at the garden can go to the BPNN.

 Greens (This list is the starter list, we continue all summer)

 Starting Medicinal, Native, Prairie, and Uncommon Seeds